-- (a): Under Startup India Initiative, entities are being recognized by the Department for Promotion of Industry and Internal Trade (DPIIT) as startups as per eligibility conditions prescribed under G.S.R. notification 127 (E) dated 19th February, 2019.
-The district-wise detail of startups recognized by the DPIIT in the State of Maharashtra, in the last two years is placed at Annexure-I. - (b) There is no centralized compilation of information on the total amount of funds raised and profitability established by startups. - (c) The Government has taken various measures to enhance ease of doing business, raising capital and reducing compliance burden.
-In this regard, a list of the 52 key regulatory reforms undertaken for startup ecosystem is placed at Annexure-II. - (d) The measures taken by the Government to promote Startup India initiative across the country, including the State of Maharashtra are placed at Annexure-III.
+- (a): Under Startup India Initiative, entities are recognized by the Department for Promotion of Industry and Internal Trade (DPIIT) as startups as per eligibility conditions prescribed under G.S.R. notification 127 (E) dated 19th February, 2019.
+The district-wise detail of startups recognized by the DPIIT in the State of Tamil Nadu, in the last three years and the current year is placed at Annexure-I. - (b): No such information is maintained. - (c): The Government has taken various measures to enhance ease of doing business, raising capital and reducing compliance burden.
+In this regard, a list of the 53 key regulatory reforms undertaken for startup ecosystem is placed at Annexure-II.

+(d): The measures taken by the Government to promote Startup India initiative across the country, including the State of Tamil Nadu are placed at Annexure-III.
 All the initiatives under the Startup India are inclusive and are implemented across States, cities, towns and rural areas.

-ANNEXURE REFERRED TO IN REPLY TO PART (a) OF THE LOK SABHA UNSTARRED QUESTION NO. 601 FOR ANSWER ON 20.07.2022.
+ANNEXURE REFERRED TO IN REPLY TO PART (a) OF THE LOK SABHA UNSTARRED QUESTION NO. 198 FOR ANSWER ON 07.12.2022.

-The district-wise detail of startups recognized by the DPIIT in the State of Maharashtra, in the last two years is as under:
+The district-wise detail of startups recognized by the DPIIT in the State of Tamil Nadu, in the last three years and the current year (as on 30th November 2022) is as under: